mahdihaghverdi/FastBlog/docs/roadmap.md

 # `FastBlog` version roadmap

-**Note:** This file is the overview of the upcoming versions and features within them of the project, the full changes will be in changelog and GitHub release notes.
+**Note:** This file is the overview of the upcoming versions and features of the project, the full changes will be in changelog and GitHub release notes.

 ----